 NOTICE: This document is effective for students attending summer semester 2011 and later.
 Traditional undergraduates who attended spring semester 2011 and earlier will first be evaluated using the Satisfactory Academic Progress standard defined here, and if a student does not meet this standard, they will then be evaluated based on the SAP standard in effect before summer semester 2011.

 To be considered for financial aid each year, students must make satisfactory academic progress toward completion of their degree requirements.
 Students must earn a passing grade (A, B, C, D, or P, including accepted credits from Advanced Placement, Advanced Standing, and Transfer Student status) in a minimum of 76 percent of the courses in which they are enrolled each academic year (fall, spring and summer semesters) and maintain a cumulative grade point average of at least 2.0.
+The annual review will include courses completed up through the spring term of that academic year.

 Undergraduate students participating in the New York State Higher Education Opportunity Program (HEOP) or the New York State Collegiate Science & Technology Entry Program (CSTEP) must earn a passing grade (A, B, C, D, or P, including accepted credits from Advanced Placement, Advanced Standing, and Transfer Student status) in a minimum of two-thirds (67 percent) of the courses in which they are enrolled each academic year (fall, spring and summer semesters) and maintain a cumulative grade point average of at least 2.0.
+The annual review will include courses completed up through the spring term of that academic year.

 SCPS Paul McGhee Division students must earn a passing grade (A, B, C, D, or P, including accepted credits from Advanced Placement, Advanced Standing, and Transfer Student status)in a minimum of two-thirds (67 percent) of the courses in which they are enrolled each academic year (fall, spring and summer semesters) and maintain a cumulative grade point average of at least 2.0.
+The annual review will include courses completed up through the spring term of that academic year.

 Graduate students must earn a passing grade (A, B, C, D, or P) in a minimum of 80 percent (67 percent for GSAS students, 75 percent for law students) of the courses in which they are enrolled each academic year (fall, spring and summer semesters).
+The annual review will include courses completed up through the spring term of that academic year.

 Most graduate schools at the University require a minimum GPA of 3.0.
 This may vary, so you should consult your academic advisor or refer to the academic requirements published in your school's bulletin.
 Normal progress requires completing all courses for which you are registered and progressing toward your degree at a level that compares favorably with other registrants working toward the same degree in the same academic program.